FINANCIAL EMPOWERMENT

 HELPING FAMILIES REMOVE BARRIERS

-Project LIFT (Lifting and Investing in Families Thriving) is a coordinated effort by United Way of Greater Cincinnati to activate community-driven solutions through a connected network of partner organizations working to financially empower families through family-driven goals, longer-term relationships and access to flexible resources.
+Project LIFT (Lifting and Investing in Families Thriving) is a coordinated effort by United Way of Greater Cincinnati to activate community-informed solutions through a connected network of partner organizations working to financially empower families through family-driven goals, longer-term relationships and access to flexible resources.
 Project LIFT offers critical short-term assistance and support, coaching, workforce development and other resources.
-It applies learnings from each family’s experience to systemic solutions that support long-term success for all families.
+It applies learnings from each family’s experience to system-wide solutions that support long-term success for all families.

 HOW PROJECT LIFT WORKS